SatriyoJati/fota_task/README.md

 # Firmware Update Task

 NOTE : Upto submission date (Jul 12, 2026, 12:59 PM), all in main branch you may want to go to specific commit the latest before deadline is (`git commit hash : 5af2d6e` URL : [5af2d6e](https://github.com/SatriyoJati/fota_task/tree/5af2d6e7783c643906005f0b3185130338bc37e8)) on main branch, however I improved the code and fix the code and documentation , i put the changes and improvements on `improvements branch`.
-If you will better version of this app you may go to `improvements branch`.
+If you may want to see better version of this app you may go to `improvements branch`.
 ## Highlevel Architecture

 System :